gridsby/oauth-client/README.md

 ## Installation

-The recommended way to install Silex is [through composer](http://getcomposer.org).
+The recommended way to install OAuth-client is [through composer](http://getcomposer.org).
 Just create a `composer.json` file and run the `php composer.phar install` command to install it: